 If you’re finding how to become a pharmacist, you can go to the Accreditation Council for Pharmacy Education website.
 The site contains a list of all accredited programs with complete information.
 You need to research in a way to gather enough information to seek a right PharmD college.
 Programs of study usually include some practical training in pharmacies to gain experience.
 The training takes place under strict expert supervision.

-What Does a Pharmacist earn?
+What Does a Pharmacist Earn?

 According to the Bureau of Labor Statistics (BLS):

-the employment of pharmacists in the United States will increase by 14 percent between 2012 and 2022.
+- the employment of pharmacists in the United States will increase by 14 percent between 2012 and 2022

-As per their last report, the median annual income for pharmacists in the United States was $116,670 in 2012.
+- As per their last report, the median annual wage for pharmacists was $128,090 in May 2019

-Also, those who have done the work to become a pharmacist earn a good salary.
 The mean annual wage for pharmacists was $98,960 as of May 2007, according to the Bureau of Labor Statistics.
 The lowest-paid 10% of pharmacists made less than $73,010 (still an excellent salary), and the highest-paid 10% of pharmacists made over $126,410.